ReMatching Dynamic Reconstruction Flow: Framework instances

 since $\Div{\left(\psi_t(\vx) u_t(\vx))\right)} = \ip{\nabla_x{\psi_t(\vx)},u_t(\vx)} + \psi_t(\vx)\Div{u_t(\vx)}$.

-We now formulate several \rev{useful} prior classes of velocity fields $\mathcal{P}$.
-Note that, to enable efficient computation of \ref{eq:fm_general}, we assume that \rev{all constructions for} $\mathcal{P}$ are linear subspaces.
-This allows for fast solvers \rev{of \ref{eq:fm_general}} with a run time of at most $O(n)$.
+\rev{We now formulate several useful prior classes of velocity fields $\mathcal{P}$.
+A key feature of all the following constructions is their reliance on linear parameterizations, capitalizing on the fact that linear subspaces are sufficiently expressive to represent the velocity-based prior classes considered.
+This approach enables the use of efficient solvers for problem \ref{eq:fm_general}, reducing the computational task to solving a system of $d$ linear equations, with a run-time complexity of at most $O(n)$.}